 Earlier this year Kromtech security researchers discovered a publicly available Amazon S3 bucket containing huge amounts of personal data from users across the globe.
 After analysing the exposed data, the Kromtech security experts ascertained that the data belonged to Bongo International LLC, a company which in 2014 had been acquired by FedEx.
 Following a relaunch of the organisation, under a fresh name, in 2016 and subsequent closure in 2017 the data seems to have gone unnoticed and been left unsecured.

 Of the 119,000 records found the information included scanned documents including passports, driving licenses, security IDs and address details.

 Back in September 2017, Equifax was hit with one of the largest data breaches in history.
 With over 140 million customers data being breached; data lost by the firm included credit card and financial information as well as personal information such as addresses.
 Since the breach took place it has emerged that more records were in fact accessed.
 The total count of lost records is now estimated to stand at a whopping 185 million with the estimated cost to Equifax predicted to be almost $500 million.

 Working with experts to avoid the effects of a data breach

-Since 1998 Redstor have been experts in helping organizations to protect, manage and secure data with solutions around the areas of backup, disaster recovery and archiving.
-Redstor help thousands of organizations worldwide to back up their data to highly secure data centers, ensuring that data is recoverable on-demand.
+Since 1998 Redstor have been experts in helping organisations to protect, manage and secure data with solutions around the areas of backup, disaster recovery and archiving.
+Redstor help thousands of organisations worldwide to back up their data to highly secure data centres, ensuring that data is recoverable on-demand.
 To find out more about Redstor’s fully encrypted, automated backups and how you can protect your data, get in touch today.